muuankarski/open-science-finland/index.md

 ====================================

 1. What open science?
-2. What is happening and who is organising
-    - Civil society activities
+2. Civil society activities in Finland
-    - Government activities
-3. Projects promoting Open Science in Education
+3. Government activities in Finland
-4
+4. Current challenges for wider adoption

 <!-- ---| notes begin |--------------------------------